How to Grow Tuberous Drosera

 Tuberous drosera are fascinating plants, which are arguably the most diverse subgenus of Drosera named Ergaleium.
-For example, some tuberous sundews are very tiny (as small as some pygmy Drosera), while other species can reach over 4 feet (1,5 m) tall!
-Also, there are flat rosetted species that grow to 3 inches (8 cm) in diameter, in contrast to some species that develop thin, tall stems and look like a shrub!
+For example, some tuberous sundews are very tiny (as small as some pygmy Drosera), while other species can reach over 1,5 m (4 feet) tall!
+Also, there are flat rosetted species that grow to 8 cm (3 inches) in diameter, in contrast to some species that develop thin, tall stems and look like a shrub!

 Although the cultivation of tuberous drosera is a bit more difficult than the notably easier subtropical species, it is definitely worth the extra effort!
 If you are a sundew enthusiast and have gained experience cultivating the easier-growing species, then tuberous drosera should be your next frontier!

-All the herein mentioned periods, in which should be sowed, potted, repotted and harvested are relate to the northern hemisphere (see also here : How to adapt tubers from the Southern to the Northern Hemisphere).
+All the herein mentioned periods, in which should be sowed, potted, repotted and harvested are related to the northern hemisphere (see also: How to adapt tubers from the Southern to the Northern Hemisphere).

 One of the extraordinary properties of the tuberous sundews is their ability to build tubers, which offers a very unique means the plants build subterraneous tubers, where they store energy and nutrients for the next growing season.